 As the emerging technology that powers quantum computers, these systems leverage the power of quantum physics to solve humanity’s most complex problems.

-Luckily, a select number of security leaders and cyber risk managers have already started thinking of quantum-resistant solutions to avert this phenomenon.
+Luckily, a select number of security leaders and cyber risk managers have already started thinking of quantum-resistant algorithms and solutions to avert this phenomenon.

 What is post-quantum cryptography?

 Also known as quantum encryption, post-quantum cryptography is the creation of cryptographic systems for classical computers, securing against threats from quantum computers.
 These systems should also be able to interoperate well with existing communication channels and protocols.